This is it! The epic showdown between the Saviors and the Bregan Daerth. All during a massive mutiny on a burning pirate ship.

 Going back inside, Lif the poltergeist bartender has found another table to replace the one that was broken in a bar fight with some undead.
 This new table is unique in that it is also a carved map of the region.
 It also has a mysterious note etched on it addressed to the players and a few other bits of forshadowing.
 But this table and the carvings are over 100 years old!
 Ignoring this enigma, of more immediate importance, it has the location of a town called Blasingdell.
 This is the missing starting point to a treasure map that the players got ages ago in the Lost Mine of Phandelver, Session 14.
 Who’s up for a road trip to another monster-infested lair, where we can kill everything in sight?

 Next week, we take a long-deserved break from the civilized city shenanigans of Waterdeep, to do a little dungeon delving in The Forge of Fury as presented in Tales From the Yawning Portal.

-BTW, not that my players ever explored this area, the combination to the safe in Jarlaxle’s bedroom is actually the birthday of his creator, R. A. Salvatore.
+BTW, not that my players ever explored this area, but the combination to the safe in Jarlaxle’s bedroom is actually the birthday of his creator, R. A. Salvatore.

 As always, your players will ruin all your plans.
 Be forewarned, and Game On!